alvarezrrj/alirey/README.md

 + Display holidays and non-working days on calendar
 + Support for booking drag and drop on calendar
 + Use filament tables
++ Instruct admin how user search works via notifications that pop up on disabled input click.

 ### For a multi-therapist scenario